 - Heroic Sacrifice: Dove, during Crisis on Infinite Earths.
 In the actual event, he was disintegrated by the shadow demons.
 This was retconned in Post-Crisis continuity to him being crushed by falling rubble, so that there would be a body left behind to bury (and confirm his death).

 - Incorruptible Pure Pureness: Don Hall during Blackest Night is the only corpse immune to Black Ring resurrection.
-Dawn Granger has this while alive, and it's weaponized.
+He was apparently so at peace with his death that his white aura utterly obliterated any Black Lantern rings that tried to reanimate his corpse.

 - Jerk with a Heart of Gold: Hawk, in some writers' interpretations.
 Otherwise, he's more known for being an outright Jerkass.